WI-GENOA NFH IRA FISH REARING TROUGHS AND TANKS

 Buyer not available

-The U.S. Fish and Wildlife Service, under the Department of the Interior, is seeking qualified contractors for a federal contract focused on the low-tech process-based restoration of degraded streams at the Sheldon National Wildlife Refuge.
+The U.S. Fish and Wildlife Service (USFWS) is seeking qualified contractors for a federal contract focused on the low-tech process-based restoration of degraded streams at the Sheldon National Wildlife Refuge.
 The project aims to enhance aquatic habitats by implementing restoration techniques that mimic natural structures, specifically along Thousand Creek and Fish Creek, with a performance period from May 1, 2025, to April 30, 2026.
-This initiative is critical for improving stream health and biodiversity, aligning with federal and state environmental restoration efforts.
-Interested small businesses must submit their offers by April 2, 2025, and can contact Roger Lockhart at rogerlockhart@fws.gov or 404-679-7124 for further details.
+This initiative is crucial for improving stream health and biodiversity, aligning with federal and state environmental restoration efforts.
+Interested small businesses must submit their proposals by April 16, 2025, and can direct inquiries to Roger Lockhart at rogerlockhart@fws.gov or by phone at 404-679-7124.

 Walleye Fillets Sources Sought